Back to Blog

 What Factors Determine the Affiliate Type to Choose

 If you're new to affiliate management or have only had experience with a specific type of product, you might assume that all affiliates are more or less the same: influencers (big or small) that help you drive sales through their network.
-But affiliates come in all shapes and sizes.

 There are more ways to succeed at affiliate marketing than by partnering up with high-value affiliates or social influencers.
 To find your match, here are the factors you need to consider: